Breslow's depth

 In medicine, Breslow's depth was used as a prognostic factor in melanoma of the skin.
 It is a description of how deeply tumor cells have invaded.
 Currently, the standard Breslow's depth has been replaced by the AJCC depth, in the AJCC staging system of melanoma.
 Originally, Breslow's depth was divided into 5 stages.

 Classification

 History

 Depth of invasion was first reported as a prognostic factor in melanoma by the pathologist Alexander Breslow, M.D. at George Washington University in 1970.
 In recognition of his contribution, the depth of invasion of melanoma is referred to by the eponym Breslow's depth.

-Subsequent studies confirmed and refined the role of depth of invasion in the prognosis of malignant melanoma.
+Subsequent studies confirmed and refined the role of depth of invasion in the prognosis of melanoma.
 Currently, Breslow's depth is included in the AJCC staging guidelines for melanoma as a major prognostic factor.

 Measurement

 Tumor depth is most accurately measured by evaluating the entire tumor via an excisional biopsy.
 Determination from specimens obtained using other biopsy techniques, such as a wedge or punch biopsy, are less accurate.
 Tumor depth cannot be calculated from a shave biopsy that only contains a portion of the tumor because it leads to an underestimation of its thickness.

 Breslow's depth is determined by using an ocular micrometer at a right angle to the skin to directly measure the depth to which tumor cells have invaded the skin.
 Breslow's depth is measured from the granular layer of the epidermis down to the deepest point of invasion (sometimes involving detached nests of cells).